xeolabs/xeometry-guide/queryingBoundaries.md

 # Querying Boundaries

 Each model and object in a viewer has its own boundary, provided as an axis-aligned bounding box \(_AABB\)_.
 Whenever you transform a model or an object, you'll also automatically change the extents of its boundary \(see [_Transforming_](transforming.md)\).

-As shown in the examples below, xeometry has a flexible query method that allows you to query the either the boundaries of individual models and objects, or the collective boundary of an assortment of models, objects and types.
+As shown in the examples below, xeometry has a flexible method that allows you to query the either the boundaries of individual models and objects, or the collective boundary of an assortment of models, objects and types.

 ### Examples